itzikgb/GitLab-Workshop/content/Lab4/secrets.md

-- Open the CI/CD settings, than open the
+- Open the CI/CD settings
+- Expand Variables
+- Add a new variable , click **Add variable** , key is the email